downshift-js/downshift/src/hooks/MIGRATION_V8.md

 ### Click

-[ARIA 1.2](combobox-aria-example) recommends to toggle the combobox open state when clicking on the input.
+[ARIA 1.2](combobox-aria-example) recommends to toggle the menu open state at input click.
 Previously, in v7, the menu was opened on receiving focus, from both mouse and keyboard.
-Starting with v8, focus will not trigger any state change.
-Only the click event will be handled and will trigger a menu toggle.
+Starting with v8, input focus will not trigger any state change anymore.
+Only the input click event will be handled and will trigger a menu toggle.
 Consequently:

 - getInputProps **will not** return any _Focus_ event handler.
 - getInputProps **will** return a _Click_ event handler.
 - `useCombobox.stateChangeTypes.InputFocus` has been removed.
 - `useCombobox.stateChangeTypes.InputClick` has been added instead.

-We recommend having this behaviour as it's part of the official ARIA combobox 1.2 spec, but if you wish to avoid it and do not toggle the menu on click, use the stateReducer:
+We recommend having the default toggle on input click behaviour as it's part of the official ARIA combobox 1.2 spec, but if you wish to override it and not toggle the menu on click, use the stateReducer:

 ```js
 function stateReducer(state, actionAndChanges) {